 If everything went to plan you should be presented with a welcome screen in the example below.

-Click Install WordPress and it’s done!
-Now your ready to log-in and start posting.
+Click Install WordPress, and it’s done!
+Now you’re ready to log-in and start posting.

 Congratulations you have just discovered how to create a WordPress database manually, you have just installed WordPress 3.4.2 version!